SimaticResearchActivity/FBAE/README.md

 ### Writing JSON site file

 First, write a JSON site file defining the sites which will run instances of *FBAE*.
-To write such a file, inspire yoiurself from the following example, by replacing "localhost" (respectively 4096, 4097 and 4098) by the host names (respectively the ports) you will use for your experiments:
+To write such a file, inspire yourself from the following example, by replacing "localhost" (respectively 4096, 4097 and 4098) by the host names (respectively the ports) you will use for your experiments:

 ```json
 {